 Education at Wentworth

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For 40 years Wentworth has been opening career doors and helping students gain professional, paid work experience.
+For more than 40 years, WIT has been opening career doors and helping students gain paid professional work experience.
 Co-op is an important feature of Wentworth’s career-focused education.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their major.
-Co-op provides valuable, practical experience, which serves students well in their search for employment after graduation.
-A co-op coordinator will help you find and secure the perfect co-op position.
+Co-ops provide valuable, practical experiences that serve students well in their search for employment after graduation.
 In addition, Wentworth sponsors workshops on résumé writing, job search strategies, and interviewing techniques.